Calming Techniques for Kids with Anxiety, According to a Clinical Psychologist

 Finding Distracting Activities

-Help kids respond to anxiety by developing a routine filled with fun activities that they enjoy such as coloring, physical activity, sports and playing games.
+Help kids respond to anxiety by developing a routine filled with fun activities that they enjoy.
+Try coloring, a physical activity, sports or playing games.
 These activities will enable them to focus on things other than their worrying thoughts.
 Parents can help their kids establish an activity routine and safe location.
 Eventually, they will engage with this space by themselves as they become familiar with it over time.

 People find physical comfort very calming because of a chemical being released in our brains called oxytocin, also known as the ‘cuddle hormone.’
 The release of this cuddle hormone causes a reduction in blood pressure and norepinephrine, our stress hormone.
 This can run the gamut from snuggling to a simple weighted blanket.

-Meditation is known as one of the most well-known ways of relaxing the body, which is why it’s a great calming technique for kids.
+Meditation is known as one of the most well-known ways of relaxing the body.
+This is why it’s a great calming technique for kids!
 It can be difficult for kids to settle their bodies and minds, especially when distraught.
 This is why guided meditations can be beneficial.
 Visualizing a calm and safe space allows our bodies to slow down and enter a more restful and controlled state.

 Moshi has curated playlists, meditations, relaxations and other content specifically designed to help reduce stress and anxiety.

 For example, Moshi Moments are short but impactful guided meditations specifically for children.
 They are designed for moments when they need help managing their emotions.
-Soothing narration guides them through simple techniques, such as focusing on melodic sounds and taking long deep breaths.
+Soothing narration guides them through simple techniques, such as positive thinking and focusing on melodic sounds while taking long deep breaths.
 This allows them to imagine the stressful world around them fading away